 Black material with chequered band and badge of a type approved by the Commissioner.

-Superintendent’s, Chief Inspector’s and Inspector’s cap peaks to have a single row of silver embroidery 19 mm wide.
+Superintendent’s and Inspector’s cap peaks to have a single row of silver embroidery 19 mm wide.

-Commander’s and Chief Superintendent’s cap peaks to have a single row of silver embroidered oak leaf pattern 19 mm wide at the top and a single row of silver embroidery 19 mm wide below.
+Commander’s cap peaks to have a single row of silver embroidered oak leaf pattern 19 mm wide at the top and a single row of silver embroidery 19 mm wide below.
 Assistant Commissioner’s cap peak to have a single silver embroidered row of oak leaf pattern 19 mm wide.

 Commissioner’s and Deputy Commissioner’s cap peak to have 2 rows of silver embroidered oak leaf pattern 19 mm wide.